edelcid11/my-portfolio/README.md

-#Eddie Del Cid portfolio
+# Eddie Del Cid portfolio
-This is my aws portfolio.
+This is my AWS portfolio.
 Im using AWS and ReactJS